N1ghteyes/cpanel-UAPI-php-class/README.md

 The class has been renamed to `cpanelAPI`.
 Some more testing is required.

+- Note while this class is not depricated, there is a new Agnostic API class available which will do everything this class does (accept 2FA) and works with any RESTful / HTTP API - basically anything thats not SOAP. https://github.com/N1ghteyes/apicore

 ## Usage

+If you choose to use this class, please Star it in Github.
+This gives me a better idea of the number of users and those effected when changes are made.

 See the example files, but typical usage takes the form of: